1) A Common Misconception

 “I don’t want hard orthotics”…

 Many years ago, in the 90’s and early 2000’s it was not uncommon for a thick orthotic to made.
-In hindsight, we suspect that the previous generations of Podiatrists took the believe that STOPPING pronation was required.
+In hindsight, we suspect that the previous generations of Podiatrists held the belief, that STOPPING pronation was required.
 Often these devices were 6mm+ thick plastic and provided little flexibility.

 We now think about the foot and biomechanics differently.
 We ARE NOT aiming to stop pronation.
 We are now aiming to slow the rate of this pronation down and reduce the over-pronation, in turn minimising the load through tissues that are prone to being injured.
 We call this the “tissue stress model”.